vsobani/Memory-Game/README.md

-Fun and simple memory game, like the one from Super Mario 3, made with plain JavaScript.
+Fun and simple memory game, made with plain JavaScript.

 ## Instructions